About Distant Hill

 In the summer of 2022, a group from the Savings Bank of Walpole along with other volunteers helped make the upper loop of the geology trail wheelchair and stroller accessible!

 Distant Hill has no paid staff.
 All work is done by volunteers.
-Somehow we have been able to host dozens of workshops and educational events over the past decade, build and maintain over a mile of wheelchair and stroller accessible trails and three miles of hiking trails, develop and keep expanding White Rock Woods nature play area, and so much more, with very little overhead.
+We have been able to host dozens of workshops and educational events over the past decade, build and maintain almost two miles of wheelchair and stroller accessible trails and three miles of hiking trails, develop and keep expanding White Rock Woods forest play area, and so much more, with very little overhead.

 But our overhead has been steadily increasing year by year.
 Liability insurance is quite expensive and keeps going up, as does the cost of the wheelchair accessible portable restroom we have available year round.
 And contracting with an outside company to update and maintain our website is another expense that we need to soon add to our growing overhead.